 Licensing Rounds History

-Cyprus has conducted four offshore licensing rounds since 2007, awarding 10 blocks to international oil companies.
+Cyprus has conducted three competitive offshore licensing rounds (2007, 2012, 2016), complemented by direct awards of Block 7 in 2019 and Block 5 in 2021 — 11 blocks awarded in total to international oil companies.
 This page documents each round's results and key outcomes.

 Blocks Awarded